Pralekha: Cross-Lingual Document Alignment for Indic Languages

 We present \benchname{} a large-scale parallel document dataset for evaluating Cross-Lingual Document Alignment (CLDA) techniques. \benchname{} comprises over 3 million document pairs between 12 languages - Bengali (ben), Gujarati (guj), Hindi (hin), Kannada (kan), Malayalam (mal), Marathi (mar), Odia (ori), Punjabi (pan), Tamil (tam), Telugu (tel), Urdu (urd) and English (eng) containing a mixture of high, medium and low resource languages.
 Figure~\ref{fig:aligned-pairs_heatmap} shows a heatmap of the distribution of \textit{alignable} document pairs across language combinations.
 Among these, 1.5 million document pairs are English--Indic.

 Figure~\ref{fig:sent_count_plot} presents statistics on the average number of sentences per document for each language in \benchname{}.
-The average sentence count ranges between 20 and 30, indicating that the documents are relatively long, making our benchmark challenging for CLDA.
+The average sentence count ranges from 20 to 30, indicating that the documents are relatively long and making the benchmark more challenging.

 \benchname{} covers two broad domains - News Bulletins and Podcast Scripts, therefore containing a mixture of written as well as spoken form of data.
 Following the methodology of Sangraha~\cite{khan-etal-2024-indicllmsuite}, we custom-scraped data from the Indian Press Information Bureau (PIB)\footnote{\url{https://pib.gov.in}} website, aligning documents by matching bulletin IDs interlinking bulletins across languages.
 These documents are manually written and hence are of high quality.
 For podcast scripts, we employed the approach used by~\citet{khan-etal-2024-indicllmsuite} and~\citet{siripragada-etal-2020-multilingual} to collect transcripts from Mann Ki Baat,\footnote{\url{https://www.pmindia.gov.in/en/mann-ki-baat}} a radio program hosted by the Indian Prime Minister.
 This program is typically spoken in Hindi, then manually transcribed and translated into various other Indian languages.
 Sometimes, the website's meta-data incorrectly marks the document's languages, which we fix with a simple combination of IndicLID \cite{madhani-etal-2023-bhasa-abhijnaanam} and script-specific Unicode ranges.